The Shepherd Scholars Program annually honors outstanding students

 - and maintain a cumulative 3.0 GPA.

-- a sample of the best college work (research paper, taped musical performance, art project, etc.);
+- a sample of your best college work (research paper, taped musical performance, art project, etc.);

-- a letter of application that summarizes accomplishments, includes a statement about the significance of their sample college work, and explains what this award would mean;
+- a letter of application that summarizes your accomplishments, includes a statement about the significance of your sample college work, and explains what this award would mean to you;

-- and at least two letters of recommendation from faculty or staff, submitted under separate cover.
+- and at least two letters of recommendation from faculty or staff, submitted under separate cover (by the faculty or staff)